earthly/website/blog/_posts/2022-08-02-terraform-route53.md

 $ terraform import aws_route53_record.A Z0907636HDO135DJDT7G_earthly-tools.com_A
 ~~~

 Then, I need to configure it to point to the domain name and zone of my API gateway.
-Do do that I add in an alias property.
+To do that I add in an alias property.

 ~~~{.diff}
  resource "aws_route53_record" "A" {